RavensbourneWebMedia/UX-design/projects/filter-bubbles/README.md

 * What is the intended or expected use of the data you're obtaining, and how might you use it differently?

-If you're interested in how filter bubbles impact our lives, and want to explore the related concept of *information obesity* I recommend this book: [The information diet](http://www.informationdiet.com) by Clay Johnson

 ### Data sets

 * [UK Government](http://data.gov.uk/data/search)